Songs for a Dying Planet

-Songs for a Dying Planet is the tenth solo studio album by the American singer-songwriter and multi-instrumentalist Joe Walsh.
-It was released in mid 1992, on the label Epic.
-Keen to re-establish himself after his ill-received 1991 album, Ordinary Average Guy, Walsh enlisted his former producer Bill Szymczyk.
+Songs for a Dying Planet is the tenth solo studio album by American musician Joe Walsh, released in May 1992 by Epic Records.
+Keen to re-establish himself after his ill-received previous studio album, Ordinary Average Guy (1991), Walsh enlisted his former record producer Bill Szymczyk.
 At the end of the track "Certain Situations," one can hear a Morse code message that says "Register and vote for me."

-The album was received negatively by the majority of music critics and it was also a commercial disappointment, missing the album charts on both sides of the Atlantic, which called an end to Walsh's solo career for 20 years before he released another solo album in 2012 called Analog Man.
+The album was received negatively by the majority of music critics and it was also a commercial disappointment, missing the album charts on both sides of the Atlantic, which called an end to Walsh's solo career for 20 years before he released another studio album in 2012 called Analog Man.
 The song "Vote for Me" however was a minor success, peaking at number 10 on the Hot Mainstream Rock Tracks chart.

 Critical reception

 Reviewing for AllMusic, critic Vincent Jeffries wrote that the album "fulfills [those] expectations to a degree, but the songwriter's weakened comedic instincts and extreme sincerity make Songs for a Dying Planet a difficult recommendation."